LouAlicegary/todo-mvc/README.md

 # Todo-mvc

+This is derived from [http://www.thetechcofounder.com/getting-started-with-ember-js-using-ember-cli/](http://www.thetechcofounder.com/getting-started-with-ember-js-using-ember-cli/)

+Some modifications were necessary to get it up and running, specifically with Mirage support

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.